-- Freight Choose freight suppliers that are actively working towards and investing in low emission vehicles and transportation. - Fuel use we recommend investigating current vehicle use, route optimisation and developing a plan to convert to low emissions vehicles over time. - Perform an energy audit at your main operational site to identify opportunities for energy reduction or energy elimination, across both electricity usage and gas (heating) usage.
+- Supply chain emissions make up 94% of your GHG Inventory.
+We recommend you: - Actively engage with suppliers to understand their emissions and encourage them on their emissions reduction journey. - Include sustainability as a key metric in your procurement process. - Choose products with longer life spans and that are repairable. - Shift toward low-carbon alternatives for the products and services you purchase. - We recommend you update your procurement policy to action the above recommendations. - Freight Choose freight suppliers that are actively working towards and investing in low emission vehicles and transportation. - Fuel use we recommend investigating current vehicle use, route optimisation and developing a plan to convert to low emissions vehicles over time.
+We also recommend that when your diesel home office heater needs replacement you choose a low emissions heating system, such as an electric heatpump. - Perform an energy audit at your main operational site to identify opportunities for energy reduction or energy elimination, across both electricity usage and gas (heating) usage.
 Energy audits will commonly identify opportunities such as: - Improved lighting solutions which have short payback periods, such as installing LED lights. - Changing staff behaviour to turn off lights at night and turn off equipment when not in use. - Investigating energy efficient alternatives when purchasing appliances such as fridges, hot water and heating services. - Review the heating arrangement and identify opportunities to reduce usage, through areas such as timer settings, configuration, temperature settings and boiler operation. - The main opportunity for reducing waste is to identify any sources where waste can be eliminated.
-The second opportunity is by increasing the rate of recycling which can occur. - Travel emissions encompass flights, accommodation, and taxis/ rental cars.
+The second opportunity is by increasing the rate of recycling which can occur.

+• Travel emissions encompass flights, accommodation, and taxis/ rental cars.
 These emissions are entirely activity based, therefore, to achieve a reduction in these emissions there would need to be a reduction the amount of travel undertaken (e.g. using virtual meetings).

-Your options for emission reduction targets have been outlined in Section 14 of this report.
+Your options for emission reduction targets have been outlined in Section 16.1 of this report.
 Setting a Science Based Target has grown to become the most common approach to target setting used globally by companies.
 Companies signing up to SBTi targets are required to reduce their emissions in line with limiting global warming to 1.5°C. This approach commonly results in an absolute emissions reduction target of 42% by 2030, on Scope 1 and Scope 2 emissions (when using a FY2022 baseline).
-Scope 3 targets are not mandated if an organisation has less than 500 FTE.
+Scope 3 targets are not mandated if an organisation has less than 250 FTE.
+Instead, it is recommended that you commit to measure and reduce these emissions.